Head Coach Allora Miller

 Miller comes to Hill from NCAA Division II, Northwestern Oklahoma State University.
 She has spent the last four seasons in the Great American Conference as the pitching, catching, and outfield coach.
 She was responsible for many day-to-day duties and played a hand in all aspects of the program.
-Much her time spent off the field was in a strong academic program and community service impact for the team.
+Much of her time spent off the field was in a strong academic program and community service impact for the team.

-The 2019 season lead to a Great American Conference Freshman of the Week award, two GAC Honorable Mention recipients, 4 of the first members of the Chi Alpha Sigma Honor Society (including the elected president), 14 Easton/NFCA All-American Scholar Athletes, and a team GPA of 3.28 earning the Northwestern Oklahoma State University Scholar Team of the Year award.
+The 2019 season lead to a Great American Conference Freshman of the Week award, two GAC Honorable Mention recipients, 4 of the first members of the Chi Alpha Sigma Honor Society (including the elected president), 14 Easton/NFCA All-American Scholar-Athletes, and a team GPA of 3.28 earning the Northwestern Oklahoma State University Scholar Team of the Year award.
 With the 2020 season cut short due to COVID-19, two athletes still earned an induction into the Chi Alpha Sigma Honor Society, 14 GAC All-Academic Honors, and a final team GPA of 3.32.

 Prior to joining her alma matter, Miller spent time coaching and playing professionally oversees in the Austrian Softball League.
 Her first season began shortly after the end of her collegiate career in 2015 and last through the fall of 2016.

 During her initial season, the team collected the first two wins since the program started four seasons prior.
 The 2016 season was the biggest impact for the program.
 The team finished second in the league and achieved their first league tournament appearance.
-They collected two golden glove wards and saw significant improvements in all categories especially for the pitching staff.
-This season also saw the creation of a younger division with youth players to filter into the upper division where they collected three golden glove awards as well.
+They collected two golden glove wards and saw significant improvements in all categories, especially for the pitching staff.
+This season also saw the creation of a younger division with youth players to filter into the upper-division where they collected three golden glove awards as well.

 Allora joined Northwestern Oklahoma State University in 2012.
 She was the first NCAA Division II class for Northwestern during the transition from NAIA.
-Due to post season restrictions, the team could not participate in conference tournaments for her career.
+Due to post-season restrictions, the team could not participate in conference tournaments for her career.
 Miller quickly established herself as a dominant pitcher and utility in the conference.
 She racked up high strikeout numbers averaging 150+ per season.
 She received two Great American Conference Pitcher of the Week awards and her first Collegiate No-Hitter.

 Prior to transferring to Northwestern, Miller attended NJCAA Division I National Champions, Miami Dade College.
-Her first season, she suffered a major knee injury removing her from most of the spring season.
+In her first season, she suffered a major knee injury removing her from most of the spring season.
 She was able to come back that same season and help her team capture First place in the Conference and State Tournament, All-Tournament Designated Hitter and place 4th at the NJCAA Division I Nationals in St. George, Utah.

 Miller graduated from Riverdale High School in Fort Myers, Florida in 2010.
-She received her Associates of Arts Degree in 2012 from Miami Dade College.
-Allora earned her Bachelors of Science in 2018 from Northwestern Oklahoma State University and continued on to get her Masters of Adult Education and Athletic Administration Degree in 2020.She currently resides in Hillsboro, Texas with her husband, Assistant Baseball Coach, Charlie Letourneau.
+She received her Associate of Arts Degree in 2012 from Miami Dade College.
+Allora earned her Bachelors of Science in 2018 from Northwestern Oklahoma State University and continued on to get her Masters of Adult Education and Athletic Administration Degree in 2020.

 |#||First Name||Last Name||Position||Classification|